microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Sharing/README.md

 The SessionUsersTracker keeps track of the current session and its users.
 It also exposes events that are triggered whenever users join or leave the current session.
 Instance is created by Sharing Stage when a connection is found.

 #### SharingStage.cs
-A Singleton behaviour that is in charge of managing the core networking layer for the application.
+A Singleton MonoBehaviour that is in charge of managing the core networking layer for the application.
 The SharingStage has the following responsibilities:

 - Server configuration (address, port and client role)
 - Establish and manage the server connection